yetanothermightytool/powershell/vbo/vb365-exo-recovery/README.md

 # Veeam Backup for Microsoft 365 Exchange Online Mailbox Recovery Tool
-A Powershell script to recover items from certain mailboxes from the last VB365 Exchange Online Restore point to another Microsoft organization.
+A Powershell script to recover items from specified mailboxes from the lastest VB365 Exchange Online Restore point to another Microsoft organization.

 ## Description